SpeedCurve-Metrics/speedcurve-cli/README.md

 # Specify which site(s) to trigger testing for.
 Sites can be specified by name or ID
 speedcurve deploy --site 1043801 --site 'BBC News'

+# Specify which URL(s) to trigger testing for.
+URLs must be specified by ID
+speedcurve deploy --url 110912

 # Wait until all tests have completed before exiting
 speedcurve deploy --wait